gthvn1/barebones/rust/README.md

 # Notes

+## Memory
+- Some functions related to memory are not provided by default when building `compiler_builtins` because they are provided by the standard library and we avoid name collision.
+This is the case for `memset`, `memcpy` or `memcmp`.
+However we are now building our binary without the standard library so we can implement these functions (and maybe introduce bug) or enable their compilation.
+We choose the second option.

+## Build
 - As we are building our own target we must also build the "core" and "compiler_builtins" crates.
 We don't have standard library but we need core and builtins.
   - This is done by adding `.cargo/config.toml` file
   - We also need to have rust source code: